datagrok-ai/public/help/datagrok/_deprecated/_navigation.md

 [API Samples](https://public.datagrok.ai/js), browse a gallery of publicly available [projects](../concepts/project/project.md) and more.

-The welcome page consists of several visual components: a sidebar, [toolbox](#toolbox), main view, [context panel](#context-panel), and [context help](#context-help).
+The welcome page consists of several visual components: a sidebar, toolbox](#toolbox), main view, [context panel](#context-panel), and [context help](#context-help).
 Typically, the view resides in the center and occupies all available area in the screen.
 The sidebar and toolbox are placed on the left.
 The sidebar contains controls over the main functionality, while the toolbox displays options specific to the current view.
 The context panel and